EU-ECDC/hivPlatform/NOTES.md

 3. If small data set issue a warning that there are too few cases to estimate confidence bounds.
 Show median as point estimate instead, no bounds.
 4. Create a new column that is a composite of stratification variables.
 5. Filter results on length of betas - keep only those that have the length of betas is consistent with the length of the levels of factor.
 Issue a warning when this happens (results are based on a lower number of imputations).

+1. Reformat data to have Imputation count times the sample size.
+Drop incomplete data (strat), (max 10%).
+Always print out the percent of sample used.
+2. Test splines for year of arrival